flamebyrd/makesite/README.md

 makesite.py
 ===========

-Take full control of your personal fanfic archive generation by using this custom static site generator in Python.
-That's right!
-We've reinvented the wheel!
+This program takes a folder of fanfic in html form, and creates the html files for a personal fanfic archive with an index and working links between all the fic.

 [![View Source][SOURCE-BADGE]](makesite.py)
 [![View Demo][DEMO-BADGE]](https://tmug.github.io/makesite-demo)